 What is Social Media Anxiety?

-The Real Tea on Social Media, Self Esteem, and Why Your Feed Isn’t Reality
+The Real Tea on Social Media, Self-Esteem, and Why Your Feed Isn't Reality 🎭

 Written by Stella W.

-Picture this: You're scrolling through Instagram/TikTok at 11pm (we've all been there – ok, fine, I admit it, 1am…..), and everyone seems to be living their best lives.
-Even their dogs.
-There's XYZ at some party you didn't know about but she also wakes up at 5am to go to Pilates, drink matcha, and other healthy, green things.
-ABC is posting about his perfect grades, sports everything, and your crush’s crush is looking flawless in every. single. photo.
+Picture this: You're scrolling through TikTok at 11pm, and everyone seems to be living their best lives.
+Even the dogs.
+There's Z at some party you didn't know about but she also goes to Pilates, drinks chlorophyll, and other green things.
+Meanwhile, you're in bed with some pajama set that your mom said was smelly, wondering why you can’t have Z’s life.

 Plot twist: You're not alone, and their lives aren't actually that perfect.
 Welcome to the wild world of social media anxiety, where the pressure is real but the posts?
 Not so much.

-What is Actually Going On Here?
+What is Going On Here?

-DQ (Digital Intelligence): Like IQ, but for navigating the online world without losing your mind.
+● DQ (Digital Intelligence): Like IQ, but for navigating the online world without losing your mind.

 Why Does Social Media Make Us Feel Like This?